-While early gum disease (gingivitis) is reversible with routine teeth cleanings and good oral hygiene, the same can’t be said once it progresses into periodontal disease.
-According to the Centers for Disease Control and Prevention, about 47.2% of Americans age 30 and older have periodontal disease.
+While gingivitis (gum inflammation) is reversible with routine teeth cleanings and good oral hygiene, the same can’t be said once it progresses into periodontitis.
+According to the Centers for Disease Control and Prevention, about 47.2% of Americans age 30 and older have periodontitis.

-Periodontal disease attacks the gums and other structures supporting your teeth.
+Periodontitis attacks the gums and other structures supporting your teeth.
 Once your gums recede enough, your teeth have less support and are more likely to fall out or need extraction.
-Periodontal disease can’t be cured, but your dentist can slow its progression through scaling and root planing.
+Periodontitis can’t be cured, but your dentist can slow its progression through scaling and root planing.

 If you have more teeth than what can fit in your jaw, your dentist may suggest tooth extraction to prevent crowding.
 For example, many patients may have a tooth removed for orthodontic reasons so they can achieve a straight smile.
 Most dentists and orthodontists prefer not having to extract a tooth before beginning orthodontics.
 However, it can be necessary for certain patients.